stevemckinney/iamsteve/data/blog/00155-christmas-gift-guide-2016.md

 date: "2016-12-06T07:30:00+00:00"
 lastmod: "2020-05-13T09:50:30+00:00"
 summary: "As it’s the festive time of year, I thought I would add to the lists of gifts that people are writing.
 December and Christmas in general is one of my favourite times of year."
-metadesc: The list is suitable for everyone, but does have that ‘for the designer’ edge.
+metadesc: "The list is suitable for everyone, but does have that ‘for the designer’ edge.
 There’s a mix of things with varying price points to cover every range."
 theme: "#eaf5f5"
 tags: ["Design"]
 categories: ["Design"]